NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 We will consider the situation where you want to clone an existing repository and create a git working directory (_gwd_) on your computer.
-Typically you have a web-address to the repository; we'll assume here that it is a Bitbucket repository, but it works similarly for Github, etc.
+Typically you have a web-address to the repository; we'll assume here that it is a Github repository, but it works similarly for Bitbucket, etc.

 1. open a unix terminal and `cd` to the place where you want place the _gwd_.